larsoliverdam/nmit/_pages/PRJ70x.md

 * [Zhengning](https://prj701553549552.wordpress.com)
 * [Wenjie-Li](http://liwenjiesilver.home.blog/category/prj701/)

-### Poster Creation - non Compulsory Session Semester 1, 2020
+### Poster Creation - Non Compulsory Session Semester 1, 2020

 The session will be on Friday the 12th of June, 1 am — 1 pm in A308.
 You might be busy with the last details in your report – or you are ready to celebrate a job well done?
 In any scenario, the session is there.